 Meanwhile, when Boscawen discovered that the French had safely reached Québec and that his own fleet was very sickly, he left Rear-Admiral Holburne with a small squadron to blockade Louisbourg and went to Halifax to refresh his men.
 The Mars (64) grounded while going into harbour and was later wrecked.

-On August 23, Hawke gave verbal orders to Lord Harry Powlett in the Barfleur (90) to give chase to a sail in the south east.
-The Barfleur pursued this sail all night and, on August 24, was unable to find back the British fleet.
-The same day, she gave chase to a sail seen in the south-west, ignoring three other sails seen in the north-east which might probably be part of du Guay's fleet.
-The Barfleur, with her rudder in bad condition, was then obliged to put into port without order.
+On August 23, Hawke gave verbal orders to Lord Harry Powlett in the Barfleur (90) to give chase to a sail in the southeast.
+The Barfleur pursued this sail all night and, on August 24, was unable to find its way back the British fleet.
+The same day, she gave chase to a sail seen in the southwest, ignoring three other sails seen in the northeast that were probably part of du Guay's fleet.
+The Barfleur, with her rudder in bad condition, was then obliged to put into port.
 Hawke then sailed back to England where he arrived on September 29.

 On August 31 at night, his mission at Louisbourg now accomplished, Périer de Salvert sent the Comète (30) back to France.
 During the night, the frigate managed to sail unnoticed, with all her fires extinguished, through the British squadrons cruising near Louisbourg.

 On September 19, Périer de Salvert finally left Louisbourg with the Bizarre (64), Défenseur (74) and Dauphin Royal (74).
 As requested by M. Drucourt, the commander at Louisbourg, who feared for the security of the town, Périer de Salvert let the Espérance (74) and Aquilon (42) behind till mid October.